 The Neck and Shoulders

-As stress accumulates, these muscles are kept in a semi-contracted state, often without conscious awareness.
+Tension in the neck and shoulders often appears during prolonged mental effort and responsibility.
+As stress accumulates in the body, these muscles remain in a semi-contracted state, often without conscious awareness.

 The Jaw and Face